ewendel/elm-workshop/book/memory/LEVEL4.md

 > -   Filename: `Models/User.elm` -> module: `Models.User`
 >
 > You must also be explicit with what your module exposes to the public by listing them along with the module declaration.
-> For type aliases and functions you just list their names, but for custom types (union types) you have two choices:
+> For type aliases and functions you just list their names, but for custom types you have two choices:
 >
 > -   exposing _only the type_ (often called opaque types)
 > -   exposing both the type and its constructors.